 SUSTAINABLE SEAFOOD IS AN ETHIC

-Put simply, sustainable seafood is farmed or wild seafood harvested without harm to it’s population or habitat or to any other species in it’s ecosystem.
+Put simply, sustainable seafood is farmed or wild seafood, harvested without harm to its population or habitat nor to that of any other species within its ecosystem.

-Translating this simple sounding concept into purchasing decisions at the restaurant level and more importantly, referring to these decisions through menu listing and other outbound communications – demands a significant amount of courage and commitment.
+Adopting this noble and simple sounding concept when making purchasing decisions at the restaurant level and promoting these decisions though menu listings and communications, requires significant courage and commitment.

-We proudly support Australian and New Zealand fisheries knowing that they operate under acts of law which prohibit un sustainable practices but also benchmark many of the fisheries we work in against international, third party certification bodies, including the following:
+We proudly support Australian and New Zealand, fisheries knowing they are bound by acts of law which prohibit unsustainable practices.
+We benchmark many of the fisheries work with against international, their party certification bodies including:

-We also refer to the following Government and Non Government organisations as guide to current trends and practices:
+We also consult the following government and non-government organisation as a guide to current trends and practices

-We find that mostly, a fishery that produces great eating seafood is one where the catchers or growers are intimately committed to their production and innately sustainable operators.
+In our experience, a fishery that produces great eating seafood is also one where the catchers and growers are committed to every stage of their production process which results in innately sustainable operators.